 Light in August or The Sound and the Fury; Hurston's Their Eyes Were Watching God; Richard Wright's Native Son and Djuna Barnes' Nightwood, along with selected short stories by these and other writers.
-Meets general academic requirement W when offered as 350.

 352, 353.
 Modern Poetry I: 1889-1945